axeluhl/sailing-analytics/wiki/onboarding.md

 3. Select your attached device in the device selection screen
 4. The app should be started after deployment

-See [Mobile Development](mobile-development) for further options to run the applications including emulators.
+See [RaceCommittee App](racecommittee-app) for more information regarding the mobile app.